meilisearch/documentation/learn/advanced/previous_docs_version.md

-# Consulting documentation of previous versions
+# Accessing previous documentation versions

 Meilisearch's documentation only covers the latest stable release.
 It is possible, however, to consult the documentation of previous Meilisearch versions stored in our Git repository.